jonigl/ollama-mcp-bridge/README.md

 - 🚀 **Pre-loaded Servers**: All MCP servers are connected at startup from JSON configuration
 - 📝 **JSON Configuration**: Configure multiple servers with complex commands and environments
 - 🔗 **Tool Integration**: Automatic tool call processing and response integration
+- � **Multi-Round Tool Execution**: Automatically loops through multiple rounds of tool calls until completion
-- 🛠️ **All Tools Available**: Ollama can use any tool from any connected server simultaneously
+- �🛠️ **All Tools Available**: Ollama can use any tool from any connected server simultaneously
 - 🔌 **Complete API Compatibility**: `/api/chat` adds tools while all other Ollama API endpoints are transparently proxied
-- 🔧 **Configurable Ollama**: Specify custom Ollama server URL via CLI
+- 🔧 **Configurable Ollama**: Specify custom Ollama server URL via CLI (supports local and cloud models)
+- ☁️ **Cloud Model Support**: Works with Ollama cloud models
 - 🔄 **Version Check**: Automatic check for newer versions with upgrade instructions
 - 🌊 **Streaming Responses**: Supports incremental streaming of responses to clients
 - 🤔 **Thinking Mode**: Proxies intermediate "thinking" messages from Ollama and MCP tools